-The village school was known as the Herons endowed school and belongs to the Herons Trust.
+The village school was known as the Heron's Endowed School and belongs to the Heron Educational Foundation.
 The building dates back to the early 1800s and, although it was partly rebuilt in 1905, it still resembles the original design.
 Children travelled from the surrounding villages of Elstronwick, Lelley, Fitling, Flinton and Danthorpe until it was closed in 1960.
-Since then the building had been used as a village hall for the local community although it has been allowed to decline and is now not safe for public use.
+Since then the building had been used as a village hall for the local community although it is now being converted into housing.

 St Peter's church was rebuilt in the 13th century and further modifications and restoration were carried out in the 15th century.
 The oak pews and present pulpit were installed at the turn of this century and hot-water heating was installed in 1899 at a cost of £75.
 The 65 ft tower is said to be the best-proportioned tower in Holderness.
 There are three bells in the belfry dating from 1594 but ringing of the bells ceased in 1935 as the bell rollers became in need of extensive repairs.
 The clock was installed in 1920 with money raised by the parishioners with the intention of creating a long-lasting memorial to those who served and gave their lives in the First World War.
 Unfortunately the parish clock is in need of repair and has not worked for several years.
-The well-equipped organ has two manuals and was built by T. Hopkins and Sons of York who installed it in 1910; the air was pumped by hand until 1950 when an electric blower was installed.
+The well-equipped organ has two manuals and was built by T. Hopkins and Sons of York who installed.
 Humbleton did have a Methodist Chapel but this was converted to a private residence many years ago.